 On this page, you will find links to the most recent stories concerning those issues affecting AFSA's membership and the Foreign Service community at large.
 You will also find AFSA's press releases, which reach hundreds of media outlets and create awareness of what AFSA advocates for on behalf of its members.

-Director of New Media Asgeir Sigfusson handles all media issues at AFSA on an interim basis.
-For press inquiries or requests for comment/quotes, please contact him at email@example.com or 202-944-5508.
+Director of Communications Kristen Fernekes handles all media issues at AFSA.
+For press inquiries or requests for comment/quotes, please contact her at firstname.lastname@example.org or (202) 944-5516.

 Most Recent Press Releases